Debbcwing/SbNPZD_Exclusion/README.md

-# Sizeb_NPZD - exclusion patterns of phytoplankton community
+# Sizeb_NPZD - exclusion patterns of the phytoplankton community

-The exclusion of phytoplankton is a critical element for understanding phytoplankton diversity we oberve in nature.
+The exclusion of phytoplankton is a critical element for understanding phytoplankton diversity we observe in nature.
 We used a size-based model to investigate the exclusion patterns of a phytoplankton community.
-The model is embedded with multiple allometric relationships that constitute an ecological trade-off favouring small and large phytoplankton at different environmental conditions.
+The model is embedded with multiple allometric relationships that allows an ecological trade-off to emerge and to favour small and large phytoplankton at different environmental conditions.

 We consider four allometric relationships in the model are: